 - The trailhead for Mary Schaffer is at the first parking lot for Maligne Lake, and those other two start at a parking lot at the end of the road (same parking lot as for Bald Hills described above)

-62| Take a photo in the iconic red chairs
+65. Take a photo in the iconic red chairs

-None of the Jasper maps I’ve seen features all of them.
-Luckily, I’m here to save you a research and list them all here, all you have to do is go there yourself and find the special view:
+None of the Jasper maps I’ve seen feature all of them.
+Luckily, I’m here to save you some research and list them all here; all you have to do is go there yourself and find the special view:

 66. Hike off the beaten path to Geraldine Lakes

 One of the most underrated hikes in Jasper National Park is Geraldine Lakes.
-A moderate trail leads up to the first lake (3,5 km roundtrip), continue hiking along the lake to a waterfall.
-The next part towards the second lake is more difficult and there’s another waterfall to keep the trail interesting (download the map here).
+A moderate trail leads up to the first lake (3.5 km roundtrip) and continues hiking along the lake to a waterfall.
+The next part towards the second lake is more difficult, and another waterfall keeps the trail interesting (download the map here).